RushilBasappa/deployment-pipeline-jenkins-plugin/Readme.md

     against your applications and the method to deploy applications.
     Builds out the whole CI/CD pipeline

+Your project will store these files in a git repository.
+It can be either your source repository, or (more commonly) a repository dedicated just to managing these three files.
+This git repository will be used as an input to the pipeline generation process.

 <br>
 First, let’s define some terms to understand what exactly they mean in our context: